VOICE 4 Girls

 Sustainability and ‘scale-ability’ (the ability to continue their work over the long term, and to roll it out across India) are very important to VOICE.
 This is why they work with partners to develop, implement and expand their programme.

-VOICE empowers girls and encourages their families and communities to safeguard the rights of women and girls.
+VOICE empowers girls and boys and encourages their families and communities to understand and safeguard the rights of women and girls.
 They know that when you invest in a girl, everybody wins, including her family, her community and the wider world.